 Intentional damage to University property is a violation of policy and can result in restitution, disciplinary action and/or legal action.
 Residents are encouraged to report any act of vandalism to the Department of Housing and Residence Life.

 Physical abuse, assault , or any conduct that may threaten or endanger the health or safety of any persons will result in immediate disciplinary action.
 Should the source of the conflict be from roommates or guests, every effort will be made to separate the residents from the assigned spaces.

 Housing and Residence Life complies with all UTEP policies and federal laws regarding harassment, sexual harassment and discrimination.
 UTEP is committed to maintaining an employment and academic environment that is free from sexual harassment and inappropriate conduct of a sexual nature.
 Employees and students should be aware that sexual harassment in both the work and academic environment is prohibited by UTEP policy and federal law.
-Residents have the right to a work and academic environment that is free from sexual harassment as well as discrimination on the basis of sex, race, color, age, religion, national origin, sexual orientation, disability or veteran's status.
+Residents have the right to a work and academic environment that is free from sexual harassment as well as discrimination on the basis of sex, race, color, age, religion, national origin, sexual orientation, sexual identity, disability or veteran's status.